State Street Corp at RBC Capital Markets Global Financial Instit

 Gerard Sean Cassidy - RBC Capital Markets, Research Division - MD, Head of U.S. Bank Equity Strategy & Large Cap Bank Analyst

-As of Friday, the stock is trading at about $80 -- just under $80 a share.
-And it's trading about 1.2x its stated book value.
-The company is also very well capitalized.
-It has a strong CET1 ratio of just over 12% and has recently announced also a $475 million common stock repurchase program for the first quarter of 2021.

-We're very pleased and I'm very privileged to have with us Eric Aboaf.
-Eric, as many of you know, is the Chief Financial Officer of State Street Corporation.
-He joined them in early 2017.
-H
+Gerard Sean Cassidy - RBC Capital Markets, Research Division - MD, Head of U.S

-State Street Corp at RBC Capital Markets Global Financial Institutions Conference (Virtual) Transcript
+State Street Corp at RBC Capital Markets Global Financial Institutions Conference Transcript

 |Access to All Earning Calls and Stock Analysis